Special Educational Needs (SEND) Information Report

 The Pathways Coordinator attends the termly ASD Forum.

-How do you do to make the school environment and curriculum accessible for all children?
+What do you do to make the school environment and curriculum accessible for all children?

 Francis Barber has classrooms on the ground floor which are fully wheelchair accessible.
 The common room, Science lab and kitchen are also accessible with a wheelchair.
 It has a disabled toilet available as well as a ramp at the entrance.